 The Manchester Writing School at Manchester Met is one of the most successful literary centres running in the UK today, and home to the country’s largest postgraduate English and Creative Writing community.

 From 1998 to 2016, students on our MA Creative Writing programme produced a full-length book, developed through writing workshops and completed, with expert one-to-one supervision, over a dedicated writing-up year.
 From 2016, the School offers a one-year MA with an extract from a proposed book as the final submission and a new Master of Fine Arts qualification for those wishing to complete their manuscript.
-There are specialist routes in Novel, Poetry, Writing for Children & Young Adults and Place Writing.
+There are specialist routes in Novel (including short fiction), Poetry, Writing for Children & Young Adults, Scriptwriting (for stage, screen and radio) and Creative Non-Fiction.